smart-data-models/dataModel.Energy/ACMeasurement/doc/spec_JA.md

         model: https://schema.org/URL
         type: Property
     refTargetDevice:
-      description: 'Reference to a list of the devices for which the measurement was taken'
+      description: Reference to a list of the devices for which the measurement was taken
       items:
-        anyOf: *acmeasurement_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       minItems: 1
       type: array
       uniqueItems: true
       x-ngsi:
         type: Relationship
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri